Iron ore futures snap 3-day losing streak on China property support moves

 Mainland China's Health Commission reported 31,656 new coronavirus cases for Nov.
 23, compared with 29,157 new cases a day earlier.

-Asian shares tracked Wall Street higher, buoyed by signals the U.S. Federal Reserve may slow the pace of interest rate hikes and news of fresh economic stimulus from China, with the dollar failing to recoup losses.
+Asian shares mostly tracked Wall Street higher on Thursday while a sell-off in the U.S. dollar was extended, as markets reacted to the possibility of the U.S. Federal Reserve soon slowing its pace of interest rate hikes.
 MKTS/GLOB

-The most-active rebar contract on the Shanghai Futures Exchange SRBcv1 rose 1.3%, hot-rolled coil SHHCcv1 rose 1.1%, wire rod SWRcv1 rose 0.8%, and stainless steel SHSScv1 rose 0.6%.
+The most-active rebar contract on the Shanghai Futures Exchange SRBcv1 edged up 0.1%, hot-rolled coil SHHCcv1rose 0.5%, and stainless steel SHSScv1inched higher 0.03%, while wire rod SWRcv1fell1.1%,

 ((Matthew.Chye@thomsonreuters.com; Mobile: +65 91552300))